Table of Contents

 Trustworthiness

-Regardless of its scale or scope, a wiki's merit and trustworthiness isn't something you can easily infer from search results, requiring you to ask around to see the flaws.
-Typically, the flaws range from administrative interference (e.g. personal biases, headcanons), a lack of quality editors, to the fact that people have better things to do than waste their free time fixing a wiki or engaging in talk page debates.
+Regardless of its scale or scope, a wiki's merit and trustworthiness isn't something you can simply infer from search results, requiring you to ask around to see the flaws.
+Typically, the flaws range from administrative interference (e.g. personal biases, headcanons), lack of quality editors, to the fact that the average person just has better things to do than 'fix' a wiki or 'debate' in a talk page.

 Criticism of specific wikis